dalenewman/Cfg-NET/Articles/Autofac.md

 There we go.

-Unfortunately, we've just made our constructor more complicated, but it necessary in order to maintain loose coupling.
+Unfortunately, the constructor is more complicated, but it necessary to maintain loose coupling.
 In turn, loose coupling makes our code more flexible (aka composable).

-In this example, the `FileReader` above doesn't have any dependencies of it's own.
-Next, we'll take a look at a reader with dependencies to see how that works.
+In this example, the `FileReader` above has no dependencies of it's own.
+The next example demonstrates using a reader with dependencies.

-### An IReader with it's Own Dependencies
+### An IReader with Dependencies

 I have created a *Cfg-NET.Reader* and put it on [Nuget](https://www.nuget.org/packages/Cfg-NET.Reader).